gdavis/FGallery-iPhone/README.markdown

 To run the example project; clone the repo, and run `pod install` from the Project directory first.

 ### Basic Instantiation
-FGallery requires an object to implement the FGalleryViewControllerDelegate protocol in order to act as the photo source for the gallery.
+GDIImageGallery requires an object to implement the GDIImageGalleryViewControllerDelegate protocol in order to act as the photo source for the gallery.
 Then just push it into the navigation controller stack as you would with any UIViewController.

-	FGalleryViewController *galleryVC = [[FGalleryViewController alloc] initWithPhotoSource:self];
+	GDIImageGalleryViewController *galleryVC = [[GDIImageGalleryViewController alloc] initWithPhotoSource:self];
 	[self.navigationController pushViewController:galleryVC animated:YES];

 ### Instantiation with Custom Bar Items
-FGallery allows you add additional UIBarButtonItems to the UIToolbar that exists within the gallery to perform additional functionality.
+GDIImageGallery allows you add additional UIBarButtonItems to the UIToolbar that exists within the gallery to perform additional functionality.

 	UIImage *trashIcon = [UIImage imageNamed:@"photo-gallery-trashcan.png"];
 	UIImage *captionIcon = [UIImage imageNamed:@"photo-gallery-edit-caption.png"];